A beginner’s guide to understanding Text Summarization with NLP

 8 min read

-Consider a scenario wherein instead of reading an entire article or research paper you could just read the most important statements, this is possible through text summarization, a widely used technique in NLP.
-Text summarization takes an input of a sequence of words aka the input article and returns an output of words aka the summary, making it an essential application of sequence-to-sequence models in NLP machine learning.
-Text summarization can be a useful case study in domains like financial research, question-answer bots, media monitoring, social media marketing, and so on.
+Consider a scenario where you don’t have to read an entire article or research paper.
+Instead, you could read just the most important statements.
+This is made possible through text summarization, a widely used technique in NLP.
+Text summarization takes a sequence of words as input (the article) and returns a summary as output.
+This makes it an essential application of sequence-to-sequence models in NLP machine learning.
+It is highly useful in domains like financial research, question-answer bots, media monitoring, and social media marketing.
 In this article, we would cover text summarization in detail, including its techniques and applications in NLP and text analytics.

 This article was published as a part of the Data Science Blogathon.